susuhahnml/atlingo/README.md

 ## Visalization of Automata

-The representation of the automata can be visualized on an image by running :
+The representation of the automata, corresponding to the transition diagram, can be visualized on an image by running:

 ```shell
 $ python scripts/viz.py del <automata_name>